 Athletes must be in school on the day of a contest at least one half the school day.
 Being absent on the day of a contest will render an athlete ineligible for that contest.
-Such absence or tardiness can be excused only by a principal.
+Such absence or tardiness can be excused only by a Principal or Athletic Director.